What is Customer Retention Rate in B2B SaaS

 Step-by-Step Process to Calculate Customer Retention Rate

-Let’s walk through a practical example to see how this formula works in an actual business setting.
-Here is a customer retention rate example to illustrate the calculation process.
+Let’s walk through a practical example to see how this formula works in a business setting.

 Imagine you own a subscription-based SaaS company.